 As many undergraduates have never submitted a poster for a professional conference, the information below provides comprehensive guidance regarding the components of a poster submission.
 Please read the following carefully if you are unfamiliar with the expectations of a professional conference poster submission.

 Short Abstract: The short abstract is the only communication about your study that conference attendees will see.
 Therefore, you need to summarize all the major points of your study for conference attendees.
-The word limit is 75 words aside from the title and authors’ names. the Title an
+The word limit is 75 words aside from the title and authors’ names.

 Title – Develop a brief title so that attendees have a sense of your poster content.